elixirschool/elixirschool/lessons/plug.md

 In order to begin creating Plugs we need to know, and adhere to, the Plug spec.
 Thankfully for us, there are only two functions necessary: `init/1` and `call/2`.

-The `init/1` function is use to initialize our Plug's options, passed as the second argument to our `call/2` function.
+The `init/1` function is used to initialize our Plug's options, passed as the second argument to our `call/2` function.
 In addition to our initialized options the `call/2` function receives a `%Plug.Conn` as it's first argument and is expected to return a connection.

 Here's a simple Plug that returns "Hello World!":